-Civil War buffs can tell you all the why-fors surrounding the decision to bury his arm separate from the body . . .
+Civil War buffs can tell you all the why-fors surrounding the decision to bury his arm separate from his body . . .

 See the parlor and the kitchen where everyone congregated — Mary Ellen, Jim-Bob and the rest of the kids alongside Grandma and Grandma and Grandpa Walton, Olivia & John.

-Amelia - Find those gems and take home a 5-gallon bucket full of them for just the price of admission to the Morefield Gem Mine!
-The tourquoise-colored amazonite is plentiful here.
+Find those gems and take home a 5-gallon bucket full of them for just the price of admission to the Morefield Gem Mine!
+The turquoise-colored amazonite is plentiful here.
 Other gems include garnet, topaz, feldspar, pyrite, quartz and a huge mound of polished marble, like stepping stones for your garden.
 Closed from mid-July to late September.

 See the interactive-screen exhibit of this 2,200-pound delight at the Isle of Wight Museum, where you can also see the World's Oldest Smithfield Ham — 105 years old — protected in a glass case in one of the museum's ham galleries.
 Be sure to ask which ham gallery.

 In July, Chippokes Plantation State Park is the site for this popular festival named after three of Virginia's primary "P" products — the Pork, Peanut & Pine Festival.
 Lofty Loblolly Pines surround the park, and a barnyard of exhibits honor industries related to pork, peanuts and pine.